Dr. Nicole Beurkens

 AllTrails is a classic outdoor activity – going for a hike!
 This app (that’s also a full-scale website) helps you find trails for all sorts of activities ranging from an easy walk to an exciting bike ride.
 For older kids, this can be a great way to find something new to do near home, or you can take a family trip and spend the day outdoors.

 5 apps for problem solving and critical thinking

 One of the best parts about summer break is that your kids can get some of the hands-on learning and problem solving experiences that they may not get in school.
 These ideas can help your kids gain valuable knowledge and experience that carry over to many aspects of their lives in and out of the classroom.

 Cut the Rope is a timeless iPhone and iPad app that my kids used to play when smartphones first became popular.
 It’s great at teaching a bit of problem solving and perseverance, while also being really fun.

-Another great game that really helps reinforce some important skills, Mystery Math Town has the player solve customizable math problems in order to progress and win.
+A cool math game that really helps reinforce some important skills, Mystery Math Town has the player solve customizable math problems in order to progress and win.
 This game is especially useful for kids who need to memorize times tables or strengthen their basic math skills.